hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

 + Temperature in physical system
   + energy function in simulated system
   + high temperature transition probabilities (top diagram)
-    + the probability of going uphill from B to A lower than the probability of going wonhill from A to B
-    + but not much lower
+    + the probability of going uphill from B to A lower than the probability of going downhill from A to B but not much lower
     + temperature flattens the energy landscape
-    + black dot: particles
-    + particles moving according to the transition probabilities from an energy function and a temperature
+    + particles (black dots) moving according to the transition probabilities from an energy function and a temperature
     + a typical distribution if the system at high temperature $\implies$ easier to cross barriers
     + difficult to stay in deep minimum
   + low temperature transition probabilities (bottom diagram)